-Window Styles Springfield
+Window Styles in Springfield, MO

-With the large range of materials, sizes, styles and features for replacement windows, The Glass Guru of Springfield has the experience and expertise to facilitate the realization of your vision for your new construction or retrofit window project.
+With the large range of materials, sizes, styles and features for replacement windows, The Glass Guru has the experience and expertise to facilitate the realization of your vision for your new construction or retrofit window project.
 Besides size, color and shape, when selecting windows you will also need to decide the window s configuration - in simple terms, how, or if, it opens and closes. there's no one right choice, and each has certain advantages and disadvantages but certain areas do lend themselves for easier opening and closing options.

 - Awning windows are hinged on the top and open out from the bottom - like a door that s been turned on its side - with the latch on the side opposite the hinges.
 These windows are often seen in contemporary-style homes.
 They provide minimal ventilation (and a nice look) under large, fixed-pane picture windows.
 Awning windows open out to an angle of about 30 degrees, which allows you to keep it open on rainy (not rainy and windy) days.